peterhinch/micropython-async/v3/docs/TUTORIAL.md

 ## 7.6 Socket programming

-There are two basic approaches to socket programming under `uasyncio`.
+There are two basic approaches to socket programming under `asyncio`.
 By default sockets block until a specified read or write operation completes.
-`uasyncio` supports blocking sockets by using `select.poll` to prevent them from blocking the scheduler.
+`asyncio` supports blocking sockets by using `select.poll` to prevent them from blocking the scheduler.
 In most cases it is simplest to use this mechanism.
 Example client and server code may be found in the `client_server` directory.
 The `userver` application uses `select.poll` explicitly to poll the server socket.
-The client sockets use it implicitly in that the `uasyncio` stream mechanism employs it.
+The client sockets use it implicitly in that the `asyncio` stream mechanism employs it.

 Note that `socket.getaddrinfo` currently blocks.
 The time will be minimal in